bugulo/Screenshoter/README.md

 # Screenshoter
-Companion for taking screenshots of your favourite places.
+Companion for taking screenshots of your favourite places in Azeroth.